boyonglin/google-maps-extension/README.md

     - `inject.js`: Injecting iframe into the webpage
     - `ejectLite.js`: Ejecting iframe from the webpage
     - `checkStatus.js`: Checking the status of the iframe
+    - `ExtPay.js`: Payment gateway integration
-- `css/`: CSS resources
+- `scss/`: CSS resources
-    - `popup.css`: CSS for the popup window
+    - `popup.scss`: SCSS for the popup window
-    - `iframe.css`: CSS for the iframe window
+    - `iframe.scss`: SCSS for the iframe window
+- `images/`: Image resources
+    - `icon-xx.png`: Extension icons
+    - `auto-attach.webm`: Demo video for auto-attach feature
 - `popup.html`: HTML for the popup window
 - `manifest.json`: Configuration file for the extension